vortext/esther/README.md

 1. The LLM runs locally via llama.cpp.
 2. [GBNF grammar](./resources/grammars/chat.gbnf) constraints ensure a valid JSON response that follows a chain-of-thought.
-3. Create holistic design playground for new ideas.
+3. Try to create a holistic design playground for new ideas.

 It goes a little bit far to write an [intro to LLMs](https://ig.ft.com/generative-ai/)... but long story short you can run these locally on modest hardware.
 There are several implementations that support allow this but Esther uses the excellent [llama.cpp](https://github.com/ggerganov/llama.cpp) library.